 Detailed mapping and outcrop sampling was completed over the Yakiyama prospect located within the Hakuryu Project in early November 2022.
 The Hakuryu Project covers the southern half of the Konomai vein field which produced 2.35 Moz of gold between 1915-73.
 A combination of coherent BLEG gold and pathfinder element anomalies shedding from high elevations and well-preserved volcanic stratigraphy are the target of investigation for concealed extensions to the Konomai vein field.
 Mapping has confirmed extensive alteration and localized quartz veining.
-A positive interpretation of results from the mapping program will be followed up with IP surveying in 2023 to advance drill targeting.
+A positive interpretation of results from the mapping program has confirmed a target area for follow up by geophysical surveying which will be completed in late 2023, or Q2 2024 to advance drill targeting.